How long have you been quilting?

 I have a question about quilting, can I email you?

 Yes!
 I love hearing from you.
-I do get quite a few emails and it may take me a few days (or even a week) to get a chance to sit down and reply, but I do try my best to answer any questions sent to me.
+I do get quite a few emails and it may take me a few days (or even a couple weeks depending on the amount I receive in a day) to get a chance to sit down and reply, but I do try my best to answer any questions sent to me.

 Where do I join a virtual quilting bee?